-Course Conveners: Dr. Aron Michael (Rm 316)
+Dr. Aron Michael (G17 Rm 316), a.michael@unsw.edu.au Course coordinator:

-a.michael@unsw.edu.au

-Consultations: You are encouraged to ask questions on the course material, during and after the lecture class times in the first instance, rather than via email.
+Consultations: You are encouraged to ask questions on the course material, during and after the online lecture class times in the first instance, rather than via email.
 Lecturer consultation times will be advised during lectures.
 You are welcome to email the lecturer to arrange for a consultation time.
 ALL email enquiries should be made from your student email address with ELEC9703 in the subject line, otherwise they will not be answered.

-Keeping Informed: Announcements may be made during classes, via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made during classes, via email (to your student email address) and/or and teaching platforms learning - in this course, https://moodle.telt.unsw.edu.au/login/index.php and Microsoft Teams class CLS-ELEC9703\T1\5213\7238.
+You have been added to the Microsoft Teams class and you will get calendar invitation for the online class schedule.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is ELEC9703Microsystems Design and Technology T1/2020.
+The Moodle name of this course is ELEC9703 Microsystems Design and Techno-2021 T1.